 You need two things:

-1. An API key (voy_ prefix) — contact us or deploy your own instance
+1. An API key (voy_ prefix) — create one in the dashboard or deploy your own instance

 Set up these variables for the examples below: